Richardaeld/MonaMemorabilia/README.md

 + As a client, I'd like a portrait photograph for a work portfolio.
 + As a client, I'd like a photograph that I already own to be digitally improved.
 + As a client, I'd like a photographer to attent a family event to capture candid photos.
-+ As a client, I'd like a photo session for a non-conventional project
++ As a client, I'd like a photo session for a non-conventional project.
-+ As a client, I'd like a studio photo session with my family
++ As a client, I'd like a studio photo session with my family.

 # Testing
 ## Checking Responsiveness
-### Pages Should Have Good UX At A Starting Resolution Of 320px Width By 568px Height And Past 1200px Width <br />
+### Pages Should Have Good UX At A Starting Resolution Of 320px Width By 568px Height And Past 1920px Width By 1080px Height <br />
 #### Assumption(s):
 1. Using latest version of Chrome
 1. A monitor that supports 1080p resolution or greater